adambard/learnxinyminutes-docs/haskell.html.markdown

   _ -> putStrLn "bad args"

 -- Haskell doesn't have loops because it uses recursion instead.
--- map calls a function over every element in an array
+-- map applies a function over every element in an array

 map (*2) [1..5] -- [2, 4, 6, 8, 10]